All posts

 An ADHD assessment at Brain Helpers Psychology typically involves around 7 hours of clinical work in total.
 This includes the consultation, face-to-face testing, scoring, report writing, and the feedback session.
 The testing itself is usually completed across one to two sessions, depending on the individual.

-I know that's a significant commitment of time — but a thorough assessment is what leads to accurate answers and genuinely useful recommendations, rather than a quick label without direction.
+A thorough assessment is what leads to accurate answers and genuinely useful recommendations, rather than a quick label without direction.

 ADHD assessments at Brain Helpers Psychology start from $1,750 (at a rate of $250 per hour).
-The final cost depends on the complexity of the assessment — some individuals need more extensive testing than others, and I'll always give you a clearer estimate after the initial consultation.
+The final cost depends on the complexity of the assessment — some individuals need more extensive testing than others, and I'll give you a clearer estimate after the initial consultation.

-Who Can Diagnose ADHD in Australia?
+Who can diagnose ADHD in Australia?

 In Australia, Psychologists and Psychiatrists can diagnose ADHD.
 As a registered Clinical and Educational and Developmental Psychologist, I can conduct the full assessment, provide a diagnosis, and write a comprehensive report.
 If medication is something you'd like to explore, I can guide you through the referral process to see a Psychiatrist.

-Why Choose Brain Helpers Psychology for Your ADHD Assessment?
+Why choose Brain Helpers Psychology for your ADHD assessment?

 I started Brain Helpers Psychology because I understand firsthand what it's like to struggle with focus and attention.
-My own experiences growing up — grappling with anxiety and concentration difficulties — are a big part of why I became a psychologist.
+My personal experiences growing up — grappling with anxiety and concentration difficulties — are a big part of why I became a psychologist.
 That lived experience, combined with my training and research background at Monash University, shapes how I approach every assessment.

 What I hear most from families after an assessment is that they finally feel understood.
 The goal isn't just a diagnosis — it's clarity, practical guidance, and a sense of direction.

-Ready to Take the Next Step?
+Ready to take the next step?

 Dr Sharon Mittiga is a Clinical Psychologist and Educational and Developmental Psychologist at Brain Helpers Psychology in Berwick, VIC.
 She holds a PhD from Monash University and provides ADHD and autism assessments, counselling, and Gottman Method couples therapy for children, teens and adults.